laro/Cilia/README.md

 ## No Trailing Semicolons
-As in Python, Kotlin, Swift, JavaScript, Julia.
+When we are at it, after a quick look at Python, Kotlin, Swift, JavaScript, Julia.
 - Advantage:
     - Better readability
 - Disadvantage: